 - the name of the experiment, dates, and the names of the participants. - a short description of the relevant questions and an explanation of the subjects of the experiment as well as the physical quantities to be measured.
 It should be originally drafted by the students.
 It should include answers to open questions from the script. - the experimental data (mind the units!) as well as the description of the evaluation procedure and used formulas.
 It should be possible to follow the procedure that leads to the final results.
-Original graphics and diagrams have to be included.

-- a discussion of the error sources (systematic, random) affecting the results of the measurements. - a summary of the results as a separate section.
+Original graphics and diagrams have to be included. - a discussion of the error sources (systematic, random) affecting the results of the measurements. - a summary of the results as a separate section.
 Here a discussion of the measurements and of the involved physical quantities can be included along with possible critiques concerning the experiment. - One sentence contribution statement stating which participant did what part of the work (e.g. wrote parts of the experiment, analysed the data, plotted some figures, etc)

 The final reports have to be handed in to the tutor within two weeks after the end of the experiment.
 Reports handed in later than two weeks after the experiment without proper justification will be considered insufficient.
+See the To-Do-List for more information!
 Even in that case they have to be submitted to the tutors.
 Each group can prepare one common protocol, provided that each of the students contributes to and fully understands it.
 Separate reports are also welcome.
 Note: In case one of the students in a group is not able to work on the protocol, the partner has to finish it alone.
+You must submit the report in Blackboard via an assignment using the tab "Advanced Lab Course Experiments".

-The supervisor is expected to correct the reports within seven days.
+The tutor is expected to correct the reports within seven days.
 In case of any deficiencies, the report will be returned once for corrections and amendments.
 No more than seven days can be allowed for that.
-Finally, the report is certified as finished by the tutor, if all the corrections are adequately made.
-The certification will only be given if the experiment has been well executed and the report is of quality and fully understandable.
-(Our criterion: the final report should read at least as a reasonable quality scientific publication in specialized journal)
+Thereafter, the tutor will make a final discussion with the group and the report is certified as finished by the tutor if all the corrections are adequately made.
+The certification will only be given if the experiment has been well executed and the report is of quality and fully understandable (our criterion: the final report should read at least as a reasonable-quality scientific publication in specialized journal).
+You must acknowledge the final discussion in Blackboard using the tab "Advanced Lab Course Experiments".

-Note: If four weeks after the experiment the report has not been finished and approved, the experiment will be considered unsuccessful.
+Note: If four weeks after the experiment the report has not been finished and approved without proper justification, the experiment will be considered unsuccessful.
 In this case the students will have to carry out a different experiment, upon agreement with course organizers.
+See the To-Do-List for more information!